odinuv/web/articles/web-applications/rest-api.md

 records that does not have explicit ID or how to map actions that are not CRUD on endpoints.
 This is due the nature of REST API which is designed to map CRUD operations.
 Some problems can be bypassed by "thinking bit differently", e.g. when you want to initiate payment for goods, you are actually creating new payment entity (so you should use *POST* method).
-Sometimes you just need to bend the REST API recommendations to suit your needs.
+Sometimes you just need to bend the REST recommendations to suit your needs.

+A typical problem is search with difficult filtering criteria.
+It is more convenient to pass complicated search parameters as JSON structure in request's body, but *GET* method discourages sending of body data (although it is not impossible).
+On the other hand, search does not create any entity and therefore it should not use *POST* method.
+You can justify usage of *POST* method by thinking of search action as of creation of new "result set".

+Another way is to treat actions as sub-resources (e.g. *PUT* `/user/123/deactivate` to deactivate user account -- use put because you are updating the state) or use *PATCH* method with base resource URL (e.g. *PATCH* `/user/123` + `{"active": false}`).

 ### Passing parameters
 REST API can use URL placeholders to pass parameters (see the `{id}` placeholder in previous table).
 Query parameters